 With this button access the possibility to change the color palette when working with vector figures.
-If you keep pressed the button for a while it will display a list of options that allows you to save the palette, load saved palettes previously and configure one by default every time that you work with vectors.
+If you keep pressed the button for a while it will display a list of options that allows you to save the palette, load saved palettes previously and configure one to configure that we work with vectors.

+by default every time that you work with vectors.